prolix-oc/BananaBread/README.md

 uv run bananabread-emb
 ```

-This will begin a download of all the prerequesite models from HuggingFace.
-This will download `mxbai-embed-large-v1`, `mxbai-rerank-base-v2`, and `SamLowe/roberta-base-go_emotions`, then start the endpoint on port 8008.
+This will begin a download of all the prerequesite packages, run the server, and download the models from HuggingFace.
+This will download `mxbai-embed-large-v1`, `mxbai-rerank-base-v2`, and `SamLowe/roberta-base-go_emotions`, then start the FastAPI server on port 8008.

 ## Advanced Usage
 To see all advanced flags: